Songtech-0912/Quark/ROADMAP.md

   * Use toasts (that appear at the bottom of the page) to show a notification when the document is saved/a copy is downloaded

-  * Add links to "report an issue" and "Pyrite on Github"
+  * Able to edit more than one file at once

 * Right sidebar

-  * Zoom in
+  * Zoom in code

-  * Zoom out
+  * Zoom out code

 * Basic website with Github Pages and skeletonCSS